riteshrajpt/BharatVidyapeeth/README.md

 ## Introduction

-The **BharatVidyapeeth Edtech Project** is built with the goal of transforming the education experience through an interactive online learning platform.
+The **Lumora OTT Project** is built with the goal of transforming the education experience through an interactive online learning platform.
 It serves as a bridge between educators and students, offering easy-to-access educational materials, tools for remote learning, and much more.

 The project supports functionalities like course listings, student assessments, educator-student communication, and real-time feedback.
-By leveraging technology, BharatVidyapeeth strives to make learning engaging and effective.
+By leveraging technology, Lumora OTT strives to make learning engaging and effective.

 ## Features